 The Nottingham Trent University (NTU) team will conduct a preliminary simulation to optimise the design of the interventions.
-They will also install data hubs in some of the nine West Walk properties to handle data collection relating to temperature, moisture, CO2, and energy consumption.
+They will also install data hubs in some of the West Walk properties to handle data collection relating to temperature, moisture, CO2 and energy consumption.

-The hubs are developed on a Linux-based minicomputer that will act as the interface between the component parts of the system.
-It will be fitted with Ethernet and Wi-Fi connections, allowing it to communicate with the NTU monitoring server.
+The hubs will act as the interface between the component parts of the system, and will be fitted with Ethernet and Wi-Fi connections, allowing it to communicate with the NTU monitoring server.
 The data collected will be used in a novel energy-mapping scheme, a third-party mobile app, and in gaming development to enable further energy savings and citizen engagement.

 Making a Difference